tBaronDar/themis-darelis-blogfolio/content/posts/updating-the-color-palette.md

 ---
-title: Updating the Color Palette
+title: Portfolio - Updating the Color Palette
 summary: Try to make the site more pleasing to the eye by choosing a three color palette.
 image: color-palettes-logo.png
 isFeatured: true